안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 The second homework is to memorize new words.

-There is a vocabulary quiz of forty words on my website, so just feel free to try it.
+My website has a vocabulary quiz of forty words, so feel free to try it.

 The link is in the description box.

 That’s all for today!
-Great job guys!!
+Great job, guys!!
 High five!!

 그럼 오늘도 행복 가득, 웃음 가득한 하루 되세요!